 Other resources are also available to assist with your decisions regarding graduate education more generally.
 You can find much insightful information in journals or on websites of some professional societies, such as the American Association for the Advancement of Science (AAAS) or the Ecological Society of America (ESA).
 Details regarding graduate studies at ISU and in my department (Natural Resource Ecology and Management - NREM) can be found on their websites: Graduate College, NREM.
 I also encourage you to talk with current and former graduate students to develop a fuller understanding of how graduate school may or may not help you meet your professional goals and how expectations of graduate students can vary among programs and labs.

 The Process—Some graduate students and post-docs are able to generate their own funding in advance of entering a graduate or post-doctoral program.
-More commonly, however, I (often with colleagues) propose projects to various agencies and foundations that will fund students and post-docs.
+More commonly, my colleagues and I have garnered funding from various agencies and foundations that support students and post-docs.
 If a project is funded, it serves as the basis for thesis, dissertation, or post-doctoral research.
 I prefer to advertise positions in the lab as they become available to develop a large, qualified, and diverse applicant pool.
 Although this is my primary form of soliciting applications, I encourage people interested in working with me to contact me at any time, as I keep the materials of potential candidates on file in the event a project receives new funding.

 I will only accept someone into my lab if the majority of the funding needed to support them—including salary, benefits, tuition, and research funding—has been acquired.
 Once I select an applicant for a project, I then request her/him to submit a formal application to ISU’s Graduate College (for graduate students) or Human Resources Department (for post-docs).
 Minimum requirements for admission to graduate studies at ISU include a cumulative GPA of 3.0 and GRE scores that are in the upper 50th percentile.
 In addition to these requirements, I outline minimum and preferred qualifications for specific positions in my lab when advertising the graduate research assistantship.
 Having good undergraduate grades is rarely enough of a qualification.
 I also look for a passion for learning that lines up well with the funded project, evidence of a strong work ethic, past success at conducting independent research, a demonstrated ability to get along well with others, maturity, and creativity.
 For me, positive and relevant work experiences speak as loudly as grades when evaluating potential applicants.

-Stipends—Stipends for M.S. and Ph.D. students in my department are generally competitive with natural resource programs at other universities; while lower than some institutions, Ames, Iowa is also a fairly cheap place to live.
+Stipends—Stipends for M.S. and Ph.D. students in my department are generally competitive with natural resource programs at other universities; while lower than some institutions, Ames, Iowa is also an affordable place to live.
 Graduate programs generally require 2-3 years for M.S. students to complete, whereas Ph.D. programs typically take 4-5 years.
 During that time, stipends will be supported from funding associated with grants or fellowships.
 If students are interested in gaining teaching experience, these opportunities are available and encouraged—actually, some teaching is required as a part of graduate degree programs in NREM (see the graduate student handbook on NREM webpage for details).
-I also encourage my students and post-docs to pursue small grants to fund a portion of their own programs, so they may learn the valuable skill of grantspersonship and develop their professional resumes.
+I also encourage students and post-docs in my lab to pursue small grants to fund a portion of their own programs, so they may learn the valuable skill of grantspersonship and develop their professional resumes.
 I assist students in preparing the application package.

 Tuition—ISU waives nonresident tuition for graduate students.
 Additionally, 50% of in-state tuition costs for M.S. students and 100% of in-state tuition costs for Ph.D. students are paid by other sources (e.g., college funds, departmental funds, grants).

-I strive to hold semiweekly lab meetings, to develop a team atmosphere and so we can all learn from the struggles and triumphs of one another.
+I strive to hold twice monthly lab meetings, to develop a team atmosphere and so we can all learn from the struggles and triumphs of one another.
 Activities associated with these meeting have included verbal progress report “go ‘rounds”, discussions of papers that all members have read ahead of time, practice presentations for upcoming meetings or defenses, reports on what was learned from attending a professional meeting, discussions of the strengths and weaknesses of job candidates being interviewed by the department, question and answer sessions with a visiting scientist or land manager, or simply ad hoc discussions.
 Regardless of the activity, I find that everyone gets a lot out of these periods.
+Lab meeting times are set each semester considering the whole team's availability.
+Participation in lab meetings is required for graduate students and postdocs in the lab, and optional for undergraduate students and staff members.

 Hours—Almost anyone who has been a graduate student or has worked around one will tell you that graduate school is demanding.
 While I do not have specific “requirements” for the number of hours worked by my students, I expect that students devote as much time as necessary to meet our mutually established project milestones and complete their program in a timely manner.
 While there may be some lulls and frenzies in work activity, this never averages out to less than 40 hours per week.